For vCISOs

 vCISO practices use HailBytes in two distinct ways, and the right next step depends on yours:

-- Reselling the platform to clients under your own brand — the MSSP resources and partner resell pages cover the white-label resale mechanics, multi-year discount tiers, and per-client cost attribution.
+• Reselling the platform to clients under your own brand — the MSSP resources and partner resell pages cover the white-label resale mechanics, the annual commitment discount tiers (30% 1-year prepaid / 35% 2-year / 40% 3-year), and scan-time cost attribution per Project.

 vCISO FAQ